EvanBurchard/denki_guy/README.markdown

 Setup
 --------------------
+1. Start a rails project
+2. add the line "gem 'denki_guy'" to your Gemfile
+3. bundle install
-1. Copy this entire directory into your_project/lib/generators directory
+4. Copy this entire directory into your_project/lib/generators directory
-2. rails generate rpg <whatever_you_want_the_map_to_be_called>
+5. rails generate rpg <whatever_you_want_the_map_to_be_called>
-3. Add in the jquery javascript file in application.rb like so:
+6. Add in the jquery javascript file in application.rb like so:
     <%= javascript_include_tag 'jquery' %>

-Note about (3): There are a few ways to switch over to jquery.
+Note about (6): There are a few ways to switch over to jquery.
 The key is to not have any of the prototype files messing up the game.
 So that means
 <%= javascript_include_tag :defaults %> will cause you problems, along with any inclusions of prototype.js, effects.js, dragdrop.js, or controls.js.

 Usage